Tom Hollander: 2016–2019: Travesties and The Night Manager

 Between September and November 2016 he starred as (a "career-best") Henry Carr in Patrick Marber's "superb revival" of Tom Stoppard's Travesties at the Menier Chocolate Factory.
 The play (with the same cast) transferred to the Apollo Theatre in February 2017 and was nominated for five Olivier Awards including Best Actor (Hollander) and Best Revival (Travesties).
 Marber's revival transferred to Broadway in 2018, with Hollander reprising his leading role as Carr.
 The play opened on 24 April 2018 (with previews from 29 March) at the Roundabout Theatre Company's American Airlines Theatre in New York.
 Hollander received a Tony Award for Best Actor in a Play nomination for the production.

-In 2016, he played Lance "Corky" Corkoran in the AMC miniseries The Night Manager acting opposite Tom Hiddleston, Hugh Laurie, Olivia Colman, and Elizabeth Debicki.
+In 2016, he played Lance "Corky" Corkoran in the BBC miniseries The Night Manager acting opposite Tom Hiddleston, Hugh Laurie, Olivia Colman, and Elizabeth Debicki.
 For his performance he won the British Academy Television Award for Best Supporting Actor.
 That same year he acted in the BBC / FX 2017 series Taboo playing the "inebriated and endearing, menacing and beguiling" chemist, Dr George Cholmondeley.
 The A.V.
 Club described him as "giving a masterclass on how to create dimension and personality, even with limited screen time."
 Hollander played Queen's second manager Jim Beach in the biopic Bohemian Rhapsody, which was released in November 2018.
 Upon the firing of director Bryan Singer from the film in December 2017, it was reported Hollander had previously left the film due to issues with Singer; he was ultimately convinced to continue, though whether this was due to Singer's exit is unknown.
 Hollander played Tabaqui, a hyena in Andy Serkis' 2018 film Mowgli: Legend of the Jungle.
 That same year he acted in the war drama A Private War (2018) and the Netflix thriller Bird Box (2018).

 More recent readings include The Casual Vacancy by J. K. Rowling.
 In 2015 (repeated in April 2017), he played Patrick Moore in the BBC radio play Far Side of the Moore about the astronomer and his TV series The Sky at Night.
 In May 2016, he portrayed Geoff Cathcart in Andy Mulligan's four-part play School Drama on BBC Radio 4, which was chosen by The Guardian for that week's best radio selections.
 In October that year, he narrated Peter Bradshaw's short story Reunion, broadcast on Radio 4.
 He has also portrayed the Russian artist Kazimir Malevich in Margy Kinmonth's documentary Revolution: New Art for a New World, which was released in the UK and Ireland in November 2016.